canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

         however, some installation details differ from what's described in this document.

-      - When you boot the installation medium, you should select the *Install Ubuntu* option, not either of the *Install MAAS bare-metal cloud* options.
+      - **When you boot the installation medium, you should select the "Install Ubuntu" option, not either of the "Install MAAS bare-metal cloud" options.** The procedure in this document involves installing MAAS later.

    -  On the *Network connections* screen, configure your network ports: